VictorLemosR/neovim_config/readme.md

 	- Needed for treesitter

 6. Install [nvm for Windows](https://github.com/coreybutler/nvm-windows) following this [guide][https://github.com/coreybutler/nvm-windows/wiki#manual-installation] then open cmd, change directory to nvm installation folder and run "nvm install latest"
-	- To configure environment variable without admin rights, open cmd and type: setx NVM_HOME "path\to\nvm" setx NVM_SYMLINK "C:\Program Files\nodejs"
+	- To configure environment variable without admin rights, open cmd and type:\
+	setx NVM_HOME "path\to\nvm"\
+	setx NVM_SYMLINK "C:\Program Files\nodejs"\
-		(NVM_SYMLINK has to be on program files, no matter where you installed) setx PATH "%NVM_HOME%;%NVM_SYMLINK%"
+		(NVM_SYMLINK has to be on program files, no matter where you installed, the folder doesn't even need to exist)\
+	setx PATH "%NVM_HOME%;%NVM_SYMLINK%"
 		- Careful when setting PATH this way, because you might lose old modifications to path.
-One way to keep old modifications: setx PATH "%PATH%;%NVM_HOME%;%NVM_SYMLINK%", but will double the core path and might go over 1000 characters limitation
+One way to keep old modifications:\
+		  setx PATH "%PATH%;%NVM_HOME%;%NVM_SYMLINK%", but will double the core path and might go over 1000 characters limitation
 	- Tips: https://cloud.google.com/nodejs/docs/setup#installing_nvm

 7. Add to your path nvim\bin, ripgrep folder, llvm-mingw\bin, nvm folder (which should be in %USERPROFILE%\Appdata\Roaming\nvm\{version}\)
 	- To install without admin privileges, run inside cmd: setx PATH "C:\NEW\FOLDER\TO\PATH".
-For example, for me: setx PATH "%NVM_HOME%;%NVM_SYMLINK%;%USERPROFILE%\victor\neovim\bin;%USERPROFILE%\victor\ripgrep;%USERPROFILE%\victor\llvm-mingw-20240619-ucrt-x86_64\bin;%USERPROFILE%\appdata\roaming\nvm\v22.6.0;%USERPROFILE%\victor\lua\5.1;"
+For example, for me:\
+	setx PATH\
+	"%NVM_HOME%;%NVM_SYMLINK%;%USERPROFILE%\victor\neovim\bin;%USERPROFILE%\victor\ripgrep;%USERPROFILE%\victor\llvm-mingw-20240619-ucrt-x86_64\bin;%USERPROFILE%\appdata\roaming\nvm\v22.6.0;%USERPROFILE%\victor\lua\5.1;"
 		- You need to put all the extra variables for path, hence NVM_HOME and NVM_SYMLINK again.
 Also included future paths here, which is not a problem if you decide not to install